dragonwasrobot/dragonwasrobot.github.io/_posts/2016-07-10-idealized-versions-of-moessner-s-theorem-and-long-s-theorem.md

 ---
 layout: post
-title: "Idealized versions of Moessner's theorem<br/>and Long's theorem"
+title: "Idealized versions of Moessner's theorem and Long's theorem"
 category: mathematics
 description: "In this post, we present idealized versions of Moessner's theorem and Long's theorem."